yoavthewk/yoavthewk.github.io/_posts/2025-08-30-exynos-pwnable.kr.md

 / $ cat /proc/kallsyms | grep nsown_capable
 00000000 T nsown_capable
 ```

 ...
 Or so we thought.
-We're non-root, so we do not have access to the `/proc/kallsyms` file, and we have no idea where the symbol resides.
+We're non-root, so we do not have access to the `/proc/kallsyms` file (or, rather, to the addresses), and we have no idea where the symbol resides.
 That stumps us, and we need a way to know where the symbol is.

 Now, we face a few options:
 1. We dump the whole kernel to our host machine and examine it like so to find the offset.